FINAL: LSU defeats UCLA 34-17, holds Bruins scoreless in second half

 The Tigers capitalized on the good field possession to extend their lead to seven points with a 22-yard field goal from placekicker Damian Ramos.

-UCLA gained some momentum heading to the break as they drove down the field at the end of the half to tie the game back up at 17 apiece after a 11-yard touchdown pass from Garbers.
+UCLA gained momentum heading to the break as they drove down the field at the end of the half to tie the game back up at 17 apiece after an 11-yard touchdown pass from Garbers.

 The Tigers came out on their first possession of the third quarter and capped off a 96-yard drive with a 2-yard rushing touchdown from running back Josh Williams.

-LSU extended its lead to 14 points near the beginning of the first quarter as Nussemier connected with freshman running back Caden Durham for the 35-yard touchdown reception.
+LSU extended its lead to 14 points near the beginning of the first quarter as Nussmeier connected with freshman running back Caden Durham for a 35-yard touchdown reception.

 More News